 There are good things and bad things about taking up macrame and if you're not one who possesses much patience, then it's probably not for you, as this is one hobby that takes a little time to develop the skill.
 However, once you master it, it's a great creative skill to have as you can make a whole range of beautiful products.
 You can make home accessories like placemats and coats, make a lovely light spring jumper or you could even pair it with some feathers and come up with a magical dream catcher.

-You might not have considered it as a hobby, but let's face it—some of the best scented candles can be pretty pricey, so making your own is a great way to create some really unique candles that won't cost you the earth either.
-Candle-making is a brilliant way to get creative, plus it's one of our favorite hobbies to do at home when we want to relax and unwind.
+You might not have considered it as a hobby, but let's face it - some of the best-scented candles can be pretty pricey, so making your own is a great way to create some really unique candles that won't cost you the earth either.
+Candle-making is a brilliant way to get creative, plus it's one of our favourite hobbies to do at home when we want to relax and unwind.

 We've got a full guide on how to make candles at home, but the very first things to consider when making a candle are the wax you will use, the container, the wick, and the fragrance or essential oils you want to create the scent of your candle.